Choosing a Swimming Pool for Your French Home

 The following are some examples of the types of pool available:

-• However, most of the filtration units are only just good enough to cope with the size of the pool and as they are above ground the water tends to be warmer.
+However, most of the filtration units supplied with budget pools are only just good enough to cope with the size of the pool and as they are above ground the water tends to be warmer.
 Warmer water is more susceptible to algae growth so keeping the water chemically balanced is more critical.

-• Only in-ground pools or partially in-ground pools are covered by the security laws in France.
+Only in-ground pools or partially in-ground pools are covered by the security laws in France.
 So if you are looking for a cheap way to cool off then this may be your best option.
-Planning is not needed for these kinds of pools.

-• The size of these pools is dictated by the transportation restrictions so they tend to be only in the 3.5m – 4m wide range
+The size of these pools is dictated by road transportation restrictions so they tend to be limited to around 3.5m–4.5m wide and up to about 10m–11m long.
+Any kind of filter can be used on these pools.

 Concrete Pre-cast Pools

-• The same points as for block and liner concrete pools apply to pre-cast pools, but they have the added problem of having to be transported – ensure that the price includes transport and lifting
+The same points as for block and liner concrete pools apply to pre-cast pools, but they have the added challenge of having to be transported, ensure that the price includes transport and lifting.

-For all of the above pools, you will also have to consider the following:
+For all of the above in-ground pools, you will also have to consider the following:

 Filtration